 It’s tax filing time.
-I’ve been fielding a lot of questions on my two popular articles about the backdoor Roth (if you are not familiar with it please read these first):
+I’ve been fielding a lot of questions on my articles about the backdoor Roth (if you are not familiar with it please read these first):

 On theme quickly emerged.
 All those who are confused were contributing to the traditional IRA for the previous year and then converting it to Roth.
 They made it too hard for themselves.